pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

-### **Podcast Title: "The Ultimate Resume Toolkit: Lessons from Rebecca Enonchong & 5 Powerful Tools"**
+### **Podcast Title: "The Ultimate Resume Toolkit: 5 Powerful Tools"**

----

-### **Podcast Transcript**

 #### **Cold Open:** *(Background music fades in—engaging and slightly mysterious.)*

 **Host (Paulin):**
 *"Did you know that recruiters spend an average of **six seconds** scanning a resume before deciding if it’s worth reading?
 Six seconds.
 That’s all you get to make an impression.*

-Now, imagine two engineers applying for the same job.
-One submits a generic, cluttered resume full of long paragraphs.
-The other?
-A sleek, structured resume that highlights key skills at a glance.

-Who do you think gets the callback?
+Now, imagine applying for jobs across different continents, each with its own expectations for resumes.
+What works in one country might not even get noticed in another.

+I’ve been there—adapting my resume for roles in Europe, Africa, and North America, constantly refining it to stand out in different markets.
 Today, we’re fixing this.
-You’ll learn how to **create a resume that gets noticed, gets read, and gets you interviews**—just like how Rebecca Enonchong, the Cameroonian tech entrepreneur behind AppsTech, built a global business by standing out with her expertise and clarity."*
+You’ll learn how to **create a resume that gets noticed, gets read, and gets you interviews—no matter where you’re applying."**

 ---